-All documents and pleadings may be filed by fax as follows:
+All documents and pleadings may be filed by fax or Electronic Mail as follows:

-- A. Documents and pleadings received prior to 4:00 P.M.
-Monday through Friday, excluding holidays, will be file-stamped and docketed on the day received. - B. Documents and pleadings received after 4:00 p.m.
-Monday through Friday, excluding holidays, will be file-stamped and docketed on the next Court day. - C. Documents and pleadings received on weekends or legal holidays when the Court is not in session will be file-stamped and docketed the next Court day. - D. Any person, attorney, or entity who files by fax a document or pleading with the Court attests thereby that the document or pleading transmitted is a true copy of the original document or pleading.
-E. Any person, attorney, or entity who files by fax a document or pleading with the Court, containing - a signature, attests that the signature is genuine and that the document or pleading has not been altered since the signature was affixed.
+A. Documents and pleadings received prior to 4:00 P.M.
+Monday through Friday, excluding holidays, will be file-stamped and docketed on the day received.

+B. Documents and pleadings received after 4:00 p.m.
+Monday through Friday, excluding holidays, will be file-stamped and docketed on the next Court day.

+C. Documents and pleadings received on weekends or legal holidays when the Court is not in session will be file-stamped and docketed the next Court day.

+D. Any person, attorney, or entity who files by fax or electronic mail a document or pleading with the Court attests thereby that the document or pleading transmitted is a true copy of the original document or pleading.

+E. Any person, attorney, or entity who files by fax or electronic mail a document or pleading with the Court, containing a signature, attests that the signature is genuine and that the document or pleading has not been altered since the signature was affixed.